 What is SEO Copywriting?

-SEO copywriting is all about finding the perfect balance between content that engages (and persuades) users and content that Google ranks highly for your target keywords is the goal of SEO copywriting.
+Finding the proper mix between material that engages (and persuades) visitors and content that Google ranks highly for your target keywords is the goal of SEO copywriting.

-On the one hand, your readers need to love the content you have created — it has to be relevant and engaging.
-On the other hand, Google needs to understand what that content piece is about, what information will be provided to their users, and whether it has more and better information than your competitors’ websites.
+On the one hand, your readers must enjoy the stuff you’ve written; it must be interesting and relevant.
+Google, on the other hand, needs to know what the content is about, what information it will deliver to users, and whether it has more and better information than your competitors’ websites.

 - Rank higher in the SERP